 Some materials have a weak Raman effect, in this case, infrared spectroscopy is usually preferred.

-Because the concentration of molecules is typically low in gases, analysis can be inaccurate.
+Because the concentration of molecules is typically low in gases, analysis can be inaccurate and tricky to perform.

-Inorganic and organic samples, excluding pure metals and alloys, can be analysed with Raman spectroscopy.
+Inorganic and organic samples, excluding pure metals and alloys, can be analyzed with Raman spectroscopy.

-All physical states of matter can be analysed.
-Samples can be solids, powders, liquids, gels, slurries and gases.
+All physical states of matter can be analyzed.
+Samples can be solids, powders, liquids, gels, and gases.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.